Prepare for creative leadership, prayerful service, and redemptive engagement with contemporary challenges to Christian mission.

 |Pastoral Ethics THEO 630||3|

-In addition to the course work, MDiv students will also complete a Psychological Assessment Profile.
-This will help you to understand better your personality style, your strengths and weaknesses, your leadership style, and your approach to dealing with conflict.
+In addition to the course work, MDiv students will also complete a Psychological Assessment Profile which will be administered by a registered psychologist.
+This will help you to gain self-awareness and to clarify your approach to leadership, solving interpersonal problems, and managing emotional well-being.
+The cost of the assessment is $600, although you may be eligible for partial coverage of this through your AMS Health & Dental Plan.
 You will be given instructions concerning this assessment in your first year of Supervised Ministry.

 Notes on the Requirements